Skip to main content

 Consultation on proposed changes to the MSC Chain of Custody Standard

-A public consultation on the proposed revisions to the MSC Chain of Custody Standard is open.
+A public consultation on the proposed revisions to the MSC Chain of Custody Standard was held between 31 March and 13 June 2026.

-The consultation is part of our review of the Chain of Custody Standard and associated Chain of Custody Certification Requirements document.
-We welcome feedback on the proposals from all interested stakeholders via our online survey.
+The consultation was part of our review of the Chain of Custody Standard and associated Chain of Custody Certification Requirements document.
+All interested stakeholders could provide feedback on the revisions proposed via our online survey.

 Proposed revisions developed

-The MSC has developed proposed changes to the Standard and Certification Requirements.
+The consultation focused on proposed changes to the MSC Chain of Custody Standard and Certification Requirements.
 The proposals include clarifications to requirements and processes to ensure audits are more consistent and to improve usability for auditors and certificate holders.
-Proposals have also been developed to strengthen traceability and assurance, while helping certificate holders demonstrate compliance with evolving traceability regulations.
+Proposals were developed to strengthen traceability and assurance, while helping certificate holders demonstrate compliance with evolving traceability regulations.

 Key revisions proposed include: